-The Director of Transportation is responsible for ensuring implementation of the RIDOT's Title VI Plan.
+The Director of Transportation is responsible for ensuring overall management and implementation of the Title VI Plan at RIDOT.
 The Director, pursuant to 23 CFR 200.9(a)(3), is responsible for RIDOT's implementation of, and compliance with, Title VI and provides leadership, guidance, direction, and support for RIDOT's Title VI Program.
 Peter Alviti Jr., P.E. has been RIDOT's Director since his confirmation by the Rhode Island Senate in February 2015.